NovaForgeCtrl/LUMS/README.md

 Each client has its own authentication identity.

-A client token cannot be used to access another client's jobs or data.
+A client cannot use its token to access another client's jobs or data.

 ---

-# Audit Logging
+# 📜 Audit Logging

 Security-relevant actions are recorded in the LUMS audit log.

-The audit system records information such as:
+Recorded information includes:

 * timestamp
 * actor type